arthurOmanko/HSSSSforVR/README.md

 - Same as HSSSS.dll

 ## [Uninstall]
-Please remove HSSSSforVR.dll in ($(GameRootFolder/Plugins).
+Please remove HSSSSforVR.dll in (${GameFolder}\Plugins).
 Or when you remove/uninstall HSSSS.dll, please also remove HSSSSforVR.dll at same time.

 ## Settings & Tweaks
 Settings can be changed in the file *UserData/modprefs.ini*, of which HSSSSforVR setting tag is added the first time you start the game.